Undistraction/warp-grid/README.md

 }
 ```

-These functions should accept a configuration object and return an interpolation function:
+These functions comprise of a factory function that accepts a configuration object and returns an interpolation function.
+The factory function is called internally using config from the grid definition object.

+Factory functions for both linear and even interpolation are exported by this package:

+- `interpolatePointOnCurveEvenlySpacedFactory`
+- `interpolatePointOnCurveLinearFactory`

+If you use your own interpolation factory function it should have the following signature.

 ```typeScript
 (config: {precision: number, bezierEasing: BezierEasing}) => (t: number, curve: Curve): Point